JacobDFrank/jacobdfrank/src/content/Home.md

 intro: My name’s Jacob and this is my website
 about1: >-
-  I'm a San Francisco based designer, technologist, and civic tech strategist who takes bike rides ~~down hills and walks up big ones~~ until recently when I tore my hamstring.
+  I'm a San Francisco based designer, technologist, and civic tech strategist who takes bike rides down hills and walks up big ones.

   <br><br>